Only this pageAll pages

 Note: You can still playback, delete and export your previously taken recordings when you have reached your hard limit or when your license has expired.

-Make sure that your headset’s battery is fully charged before connecting it via Bluetooth.
+2. Check that your headset’s battery is fully charged before you try to connect it.

 Accurate EEG data collection depends on good sensor contact with the scalp and good EEG signal quality.